Last updated on April 10th, 2023 at 05:01 am

-That being said, we would still like to see more low volume options out there.
+That being said, we would still like to see more low-volume options out there.
 Many flagship shoes are still not available in a woman’s version.
-Some brands however, are doing this better than others.
+Some brands however are doing this better than others.
 La Sportiva has really dominated our list here (with 4 out of 5 entries), not just because they have such a large quiver, but because they offer almost every shoe in a women’s fit.

 The limits of our sport are being pushed in every direction.
-Climbing companies as a result will need to adapt as the women really start to take lead.
+Climbing companies as a result will need to adapt as women really start to take lead.
 With the right shoe, we’ll be able to scale that much higher.